zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

 ## Game Setup
 - Load BootNTR Selector, then the game
   - *If you are using an old 3ds+NTR Boot Selector 3, don't forget to `Enable Debugger` in NTR Menu by pressing `X+Y`*
-- Select game language.
+- Select game language
 - Continue to play the game until this screen appears and pause (Start+Select)

 ![]()

 - Open NTR Helper & connect your 3ds
   - In the top left of 3DSRNGTool, go to Tools -> NTR Helper
-  - Fill in IP address.
+  - Fill in IP address
-    - The IP address can be found on the Rosalina screen once Input Redirection is enabled (Note: recommended to disable this after your IP address of your 3ds has been found).
+    - The IP address for your 3ds can be found on the Rosalina screen once Input Redirection is enabled (Note: if you have no plans to futher utilize this feature, it is recommended you disable it after you have found your IP address).
   - Click "One Click" to connect in the RNG Helper window. **This will fill in (or update) your tiny states.**
     - Optional: this information can be manually filled in instead